-You can listen to this episode and download its mp3 from my podcast for free: The Objection Eliminator
+Overcoming sales objections is a cinch when you follow the advice I give in this entry.
+You can also listen to this episode and download its audio version from my podcast for free: The Objection Eliminator

 For example, you’re sitting with a client, and you go, “Well, hey, I’d like you to enroll in my Message to Millions program, and here’s what the investment is,” and the client goes, “Well, I’d like to think about it.”